Because We Hate You

-Because We Hate You is an album by American rock group the Young Fresh Fellows, one half of a split album with The Minus 5, released in 2001 on Mammoth Records.
+Because We Hate You is an album by American rock group the Young Fresh Fellows, one half of a split album with the Minus 5, released in 2001 on Mammoth Records.

+Critical reception

+CMJ New Music Monthly noted that the album "combines the beery grace of a great frat-rock band with a broad rock-historical palette".

 Track listing

 All songs written by Scott McCaughey except as indicated.